vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 export { useCart }
 ```

 Each function inside of factory params has the context in the very first argument.
-The second argument always contains the given parameters to the function (eg. product data in adding to cart function)
+The second argument always contains the given parameters to the function (e.g. product data in adding to cart function)

 ### Composable dependencies

 Sometimes there is a need to use another composable inside of a new one as a dependency.
 We also allow you to do this by using a special function in the factory params - `provide`.
-This function is being called inside of the composable and the return values are available in the context:
+This function is being called inside of the composable, and the return values are available in the context:

 ```ts
 import { useCart } from '@vue-storefront/commercetools';